Menu

 The upland forest here contains mostly pine and beech trees, plus oak, holly, fern, and princess pine.
 In general there is very little shrubbery, due to a large population of deer.
 Closer to the wetlands are yellow birch, cedar, and red maple.
 Here the shrubs are more prolific.
 Also look for winterberry and cinnamon fern.
 Moss is abundant!

 Merritt Brook, which rises in South Swamp and flows through the Higgins-MacAllister Preserve, is a headwater stream for the watershed of Bound Brook and the Aaron River Reservoir.
-It eventually flows into the Gulf River, and then to Cohasset Harbor.
+It eventually flows into the Gulf River, which empties into Cohasset Harbor.

 Historic Site: No